Future Retail lenders approve restructuring of existing debts; plan to be sent to Kamath panel for approval | Business

 “The board took these consents on record, in the aforementioned board meeting, and approved the restructuring of the NCDs, in line with the resolution plan approved by the other lenders of the existing debt,'' it said.

-According to updates, there is a total of 28 banks, which have lent money to the Kishore Biyani-led group retailing firm and are part of the exercise.
+According to updates, there are total 28 banks, which have lent money to the Kishore Biyani-led group retailing firm and are part of exercise.

+The lenders include -Union bank of India, Bank of India, Bank of Baroda, State Bank of India, Indian Bank, Central bank of India, Punjab National Bank, UCO Bank, Axis Bank, IDBI Bank, HDFC Bank, Barclays , Qatar National Bank, RBL Bank , DBS Bank India and Shinhan Bank.

-In August last year, the Future group had announced to sell its retail and wholesale business in a Rs 24,713 crore deal to Reliance Retail Ventures Ltd (RRVL), the retail arm of billionaire Mukesh Ambani-led Reliance Industries Ltd.
+In August last year, the Future group had announced selling its retail and wholesale business in a Rs 24,713 crore deal to Reliance Retail Ventures Ltd (RRVL), the retail arm of billionaire Mukesh Ambani-led Reliance Industries Ltd.

 The deal is contested by the e-Commerce major Amazon, which had invested in Future Coupons in August 2019 with an option of buying into the flagship Future Retail after a period of three to 10 years.